Exporting Data

 | cage_index | Sequential cage number |

-| cage_type | Face signature (e.g., 5^12·6^2) |
+| cage_type | Face signature, e.g. 5^12·6^2 |

-| quality | SEC, nSEC, or IC |
+| quality | SEC, nSEC, or IC when available |

-| center_x/y/z | Cage center coordinates (nm) |
+| center_x/y/z | Cage center coordinates |

-| n_vertices | Number of water molecules forming the cage |
+| vertices | Water oxygen indices forming the cage |

 JSON Export